AI, skills and labour markets

 Development of UK–EU collaborations around AI, digital decision-support and sustainable controlled environment agriculture.

-Development of productivity indicators that integrate market outputs, inputs and environmental pressures such as emissions and nutrient surpluses.
+Development of total factor productivity (TFP) indicators that integrate market outputs, inputs and environmental pressures such as emissions and nutrient surpluses.

 Research on how robotics, AI and digital agriculture affect work, skills, productivity and technology adoption in agri-food systems.